Pheran: Pheran

+With time, designers and artisans have introduced new styles, blending tradition with modern aesthetics, making the pheran a versatile outfit worn for both casual and festive occasions.

 Poots

 The poots ([poːt͡sʰ]) is the same as the pheran but made of lighter material; it is worn beneath the pheran.
 It is generally used to protect the pheran from burns from the kangri.
 It also provides extra warmth during winters, double layer insulation from the cold winter days.

 Suthan/shalwar

 Traditionally, the pheran and poots were worn without a lower garment.
 Indeed, in neighbouring Hunza too, women did not wear pajamas until 1890 and in Nagar until 1925.
 Since the latter part of the 19th century, loose suthans (shalwars) and churidar pajamas of the Punjab region became popular in Kashmir.
 Accordingly, the suthan or churidar pajama can form part of the pheran ensemble but is not a must.
 The Kashmiri suthan is baggy and loose and is similar to the Dogri suthan worn in the Jammu region.
 Some versions are similar to the shalwars worn in Afghanistan.
 However, since the 1960s, the straight cut Punjabi salwar has become popular.